ITINERARY:

 By late

-afternoon we reach our hotel in the pretty beachfront town
+afternoon we reach our hotel in the small town

 of Tolo.
 Like most places in Greece,